🩺 Affordable Private Healthcare

 Specialist care during pregnancy

-Our obstetricians (also called an OB/GYN) will support and take care of you throughout your pregnancy, from your positive pregnancy test through your labour and the postpartum period.
+Our specialists are dedicated to supporting and caring for you throughout your pregnancy journey, starting from your positive pregnancy test and continuing through labour and the postpartum period.

-In the first trimester of a pregnancy, the obstetrician will monitor your blood count, screen you for general antibodies as well as test for specific antigens to Rubella, Hepatitis B, tuberculosis, and sexually transmitted infections.
+During the first trimester, your obstetrician will closely monitor your blood count, screen for general antibodies, and conduct tests for specific antigens such as Rubella, Hepatitis B, tuberculosis, and sexually transmitted infections.
+This comprehensive approach ensures that you receive thorough and personalised care right from the beginning.

 Statistics